 You should see your doctor if you have unexplained onset of shortness of breath or swelling of one of your extremities (usually a lower extremity like your leg).
-Additionally, development of chest pain, coughing up blood and the feeling of a racing heart should prompt a discussion and possibly a visit with your healthcare provider.
-Persons with prior history of blood clots and/or strong family history of DVT or PE should consult their clinician for counseling and testing.
+Chest pain, coughing up blood and the feeling of a racing heart should prompt a discussion and possibly a visit with your healthcare provider.
+Persons with prior history of blood clots and/or strong family history of DVT should consult their clinician for counseling and testing.

 Reviewed and approved by the American Lung Association Scientific and Medical Editorial Review Panel.
 Last reviewed December 13, 2016.